ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 ### 5.2 The Temporary Limitations

-- The library currently is developed and validated using Arm Compiler 6, Arm Compiler 5 and GCC.
 - The library currently can only be used in the C environment.
 C++ support will be added later.
 - Generic Anti-aliasing algorithms haven't been introduced, but anti-alias in rotation is supported.
 - Zooming (Stretching) algorithms haven't been implemented yet.